netdata/netdata/collectors/python.d.plugin/dovecot/README.md

-# dovecot
+# Dovecot monitoring with Netdata

-This module provides statistics information from Dovecot server.
+Provides statistics information from Dovecot server.

 Statistics are taken from dovecot socket by executing `EXPORT global` command.
 More information about dovecot stats can be found on [project wiki page.](http://wiki2.dovecot.org/Statistics)